 25. Create a virtual water cooler.

 Communication, however casual, is an important part of establishing employee culture.
-Which is exactly why Zapier uses a dedicated Slack channel to connect remote and onsite team members.
+This is exactly why Zapier uses a dedicated Slack channel to connect remote and onsite team members.
 By encouraging them to take breaks and chat in the freeform space, employees have a chance to loosen up and get to know one another.
-Employees get to share their favorite videos, memes, and gifs, forming inside jokes with people they may have never met in real life, but have to work with everyday.
+Employees get to share their favorite videos, memes, and gifs, forming inside jokes with people they may have never met in real life, but have to work with every day.

 26. Have a snow day.